newatoms/guides/nonhuman-firebase-authentication/readme.md

 Bots listen to events and perform an action based on the type of event.
 For example, a bot can listen to whether something was added to a Firebase Collection and can notice a specific user of that change.
 > we currently use a bot to push a message to slack when a client adds a message to a conversation on the interface

-## Difference between a bot and circle in communicating with Firebase
+## Difference between CircleCi and other bots in communicating with Firebase
-Bots use the firebase secret.
+Usually bots use the firebase secret.
 Go to the firebaseio url of your database and go to secrets.

 CircleCi needs a token, not a secret!